TimeTravelPenguin/pkl.catppuccin/README.md

 Do check out the [Examples](./pkl.catppuccin/examples/) directory for demonstrations of use.

+Note that `palette.pkl` is primarily generated as seen in the previously mentioned example.
+As such, it is easy to keep the palette updated with the latest changes to the Catppuccin theme.

 # See also

 Learn more about Pkl [on their website](https://pkl-lang.org).